 Gen III Oil Corporation (the "Company") was incorporated under the laws of British Columbia, Canada and continued its incorporation into Alberta on December 6, 2017.
 On May 14, 2021, the Company changed its name to "ReGen III Corp."
 On May 27, 2021, the Company changed the name of its wholly-owned subsidiary ("ReGen Alberta") from "Gen III Oil (Alberta) Inc." to "ReGen III (Alberta) Inc.".
-ReGen Alberta is intended to hold the assets of a re-refinery facility in Alberta, once the Company determines to proceed further in Alberta.
+ReGen Alberta is intended to hold the assets of a used motor oil recycling facility in Alberta, once the Company determines to proceed further in Alberta.
+The Company incorporated ReGen III (USGC) Corporation, in Delaware, USA on October 29, 2021.
+ReGen III (USGC) Corporation is intended to hold the assets of a used motor oil recycling facility in Texas, USA.